-Senior Lien Obligations in the total aggregate principal amount of \$3,124,640,000 were outstanding as of June 30, 2020, all of which are secured by a senior lien on and pledge of Pledged Revenues on a parity with the Series 2020B Bonds.
-See "DEBT AND OTHER OBLIGATIONS - Outstanding Debt."
+Senior Lien Obligations in the total aggregate principal amount of \$3,124,640,122 were outstanding as of October 1, 2020, all of which are secured by a senior lien on and pledge of Pledged Revenues on a parity with the Bonds.
+See "DEBT AND OTHER OBLIGATIONS - Outstanding Debt" and "THE AUTHORITY - Capital Program."

 In the Resolution, the Authority reserves the right to issue Additional Senior Lien Obligations (as further defined in, "Article III.
-PERMITTED DART INDEBTEDNESS - Additional Senior Lien Obligations" of APPENDIX A1 - Summary of Certain Terms of the Master Debt Resolution as Amended by Supplemental Debt Resolutions) that may be secured by liens on and pledges of the Pledged Revenues on a parity with the lien thereon in favor of the Series 2020B Bonds, but only if:
+PERMITTED DART INDEBTEDNESS - Additional Senior Lien Obligations" of APPENDIX A1 - Summary of Certain Terms of the Master Debt Resolution as Amended by Supplemental Debt Resolutions) that may be secured by liens on and pledges of the Pledged Revenues on a parity with the lien thereon in favor of the Bonds, but only if:

-(1) An independent professional economist broadly experienced in economic forecasting in the North Texas region, or an independent certified public accountant or accounting firm, reports to the Authority projections of Gross Sales Tax Revenues and the projections show that the estimated Gross Sales Tax Revenues for each of three consecutive Fiscal Years, beginning with the first Fiscal Year in which Debt Service will be due on the proposed Additional Senior Lien Obligations, are equal at least to 200% of the Debt Service that will be due on all Senior Lien Obligations that will be outstanding after the proposed new issue during each of such three Fiscal Years; or
+(1) A written report by an independent professional economist broadly experienced in economic forecasting in the North Texas region, or an independent certified public accountant or accounting firm, reports to the Authority projections of Gross Sales Tax Revenues and the projections show that the estimated Gross Sales Tax Revenues for each of three consecutive Fiscal Years, beginning with the first Fiscal Year in which Debt Service will be due on the proposed Additional Senior Lien Obligations, are equal at least to 200% of the Debt Service that will be due on all Senior Lien Obligations that will be outstanding after the proposed new issue during each of such three Fiscal Years; or

-(2) During either DART's most recent complete Fiscal Year or during any consecutive 12 out of the most recent 18 months, its Gross Sales Tax Revenues were equal to at least 200% of the maximum Debt Service that will be due on all outstanding Senior Lien Obligations (exclusive of the amounts payable on Credit Agreement Obligations) and the proposed Additional Senior Lien Obligations during any of the current or any future Fiscal Year; and
+(2) A certificate executed by the Chief Financial Officer of the Authority, showing for either the Authority's most recent complete Fiscal Year or during any consecutive 12 out of the most recent 18 months, its Gross Sales Tax Revenues were equal to at least 200% of the maximum Debt Service that will be due on all outstanding Senior Lien Obligations (exclusive of the amounts payable on Credit Agreement Obligations) and the proposed Additional Senior Lien Obligations during any of the current or any future Fiscal Year; and

-(3) DART's Chief Financial Officer (or Interim individual serving as Chief Financial Officer), certifies that it will receive Gross Sales Tax Revenues, during each of three consecutive Fiscal Years beginning with the Fiscal Year in which Debt Service is due on the proposed Additional Senior Lien Obligations, which will be equal to at least 100% (or such higher percentage as shall be required by a Supplemental Resolution) of the Debt Service on both Senior Lien Obligations and all Subordinate Lien Obligations during such three Fiscal Years; and
+(3) DART's Chief Financial Officer, certifies that it will receive Gross Sales Tax Revenues, during each of three consecutive Fiscal Years beginning with the Fiscal Year in which Debt Service is due on the proposed Additional Senior Lien Obligations, which will be equal to at least 100% (or such higher percentage as shall be required by a Supplemental Resolution) of the Debt Service on both Senior Lien Obligations and all Subordinate Lien Obligations during such three Fiscal Years; and